 The good news is that I am big on detail but there is no need for me to see the venue prior to the big day.
 On the morning of the wedding day itself, I arrive early to do a full recce of the venue to scout out the best locations.

 What types of wedding have you photographed?

+Another great wedding photographer questions, centre’s around the type of wedding, as some are more nuanced than others depending on the religion.
 With more than 500 weddings and thirteen years experience shooting ceremonies of all descriptions across europe, I have witnessed a vast and rich tapestry of nuptials from a multiplicity of different cultures.
 I have witnessed Jewish weddings, Chinese, French, Hindu, Greek, Ghanaian, Persian, Muslim, American, Lebanese, Nigerian, Italian and Gay ceremonies to name a few.
 Each country and culture has its own traditions and I will always learn the essential elements of each and every ceremony beforehand.

 How many weddings do you normally photograph in a year?

 Will we all meet up before we marry?